prescience-data/harden-puppeteer/README.md

 # Harden Vanilla Puppeteer
-An patch to modify some core puppeteer files to decrease detection rates by switching execution to an isolated world.
+A patch to modify some core puppeteer files to decrease detection rates by switching execution to an isolated world.

 More about isolated worlds here: https://developer.chrome.com/extensions/content_scripts